networknt/light-doc/content/en/service/proxy/configuration.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-The light-proxy is a RESTful proxy server that provides a lot of features other proxy servers cannot provide.
-This document will explain all user cases and map to certain configurations to deploy the proxy server based on the requirements.
+The light-proxy is a RESTful proxy server that provides a lot of features other proxy servers cannot offer.
+This document will explain all use cases and map to certain configurations to deploy the proxy server based on the requirements.

 ##  proxy.yml